Hanok-Solomon-Vangepurapu/Covid-19-Analysis-in-india/README.md

 Analysis of Covid-19 Active Cases, Positive Cases, Death Cases During 1st wave,2nd Wave and Vaccination Details in each States in India
 Implented PYthon code from Scratch and Plotted Graphs  Between Active Cases, Positive Cases and Death Cases

-Checked which state has more  Positive Cases, Active Cases and Deaths
+Check which state has more  Positive Cases, Active Cases and Deaths

 For More Details:
 Visualization Using Tableau Public